freenas/freenas-docs/userguide/storage.rst

 deleting all snapshots on *PULL* except for the most recent one.
-In :menuselection:`Storage --> Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.
+In :menuselection:`Storage --> Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global :guilabel:`Destroy` button at the bottom of the screen.

 Once you have only one snapshot, open Shell on *PUSH* and use the :command:`zfs send` command.
 To continue our example, the ZFS snapshot